Fully Autonomous SEO AI Agent

 No reminders.
 No manual rechecks.
 No starting from a blank prompt every time.
 The agent picks up where it left off because the task board gives it persistent context.

-How the Weekly Monitor Works
+How the Continuous Monitor Works

 • Sunday — the agent re-crawls your site to pick up new and changed content